briankrznarich/jmdictdb/tests/README.txt

 Manually forcing a reload of the test database
 ==============================================
-The script ./load_testdb.sh can be used to unconditionally force a reload of the test database.
+The script ./load_testdb.sh can be used to unconditionally force a reload of the test database (see also Note 2 below).
 This is useful, for example, before making and saving changes to the test database to assure the changes are made to a clean, unmodified version of the database.

 Updating test databases
 =======================